 The Real Kicker: You Must Consent to Use the Law Firm of Raj Abhyanker

-There is one more thing you should know about the Trademarkia trademark application process.
+There’s one more thing you should know about the Trademarkia trademark application process.
 Regardless of which of the three trademark application packages you choose, you must agree to use Raj Abhyanker’s law firm for the preparation and filing of your trademark application.
-So, unless you decide to change law firms during the course of the trademark application process, you will be locked into paying Raj Abhyanker additional fees that arise after the application is submitted.
+So, unless you decide to change law firms during the course of the trademark application process, you’ll be locked into paying Raj Abhyanker additional fees that arise after the application is submitted.

-Now, I’ll let you decide whether you are being intentionally or unintentionally misled…but either way, you are being misled.
+Now, I’ll let you decide whether you are being intentionally or unintentionally misled…but either way, you’re being misled.

 One last point – Trademarkia also talks about automated reminders and notices regarding the status of your trademark application.
 Just so you know, this benefit is neither exclusive nor extraordinary.
 I don’t think there are many trademark attorneys out there who wouldn’t keep their clients up-to-date on the status of their applications and notify them of any impending deadlines.